richardlett/language_model_training/README.md

 ## Notes

 AUC is calculated from holdout genomes.
 See `family_split_validation_loader.py` for sampling details.
-While we shard training genomes, all nodes have access to all validation genomes (only 500 in total).
+While we shard training genomes, all nodes have access to all validation genomes (500 in total).

 The training loop consists of:
 1. A training epoch (defined by a fixed number of batches)